Edit

 Recovering from failures

-If the producer of a stream dies (or its grain is deactivated), there is nothing it needs to do.
-The next time this grain wants to produce more events it can get the stream handle again and produce new events in the same way.
+If the producer of a stream dies (or its grain is deactivated), it doesn't need to do anything.
+The next time this grain wants to produce more events, it can get the stream handle again and produce new events as usual.

-Consumer logic is a little bit more involved.
-As we said before, once a consumer grain is subscribed to a stream, this subscription is valid until the grain explicitly unsubscribes.
-If the consumer of the stream dies (or its grain is deactivated) and a new event is generated on the stream, the consumer grain will be automatically re-activated (just like any regular Orleans grain is automatically activated when a message is sent to it).
-The only thing that the grain code needs to do now is to provide an IAsyncObserver<T> to process the data.
+Consumer logic is slightly more involved.
+As mentioned before, once a consumer grain subscribes to a stream, this subscription is valid until the grain explicitly unsubscribes.
+If the consumer of the stream dies (or its grain is deactivated) and a new event is generated on the stream, the consumer grain automatically reactivates (just like any regular Orleans grain automatically activates when a message is sent to it).
+The only thing the grain code needs to do now is provide an IAsyncObserver<T> to process the data.
 The consumer needs to re-attach processing logic as part of the OnActivateAsync() method.
-To do that it can call:
+To do that, it can call:

 StreamSubscriptionHandle<int> newHandle =